alexec/www.alexecollins.com/source/selenium-in-practice/ci.md

 Build Tools
 -----------

-A build tool is a piece of software that acually builds your application and typicall packages it into a single binary file.
+A build tool is a piece of software that actually builds your application and typically packages it into a single binary file.
 There's a number build tools you can choose from, here are a couple of good ones:

 -   **Maven** is the most popular build tool on the JVM.
 It uses a philosophy of